NitzanPeer/watchlist/planning.md

 ## Imagine app interaction and interface (UI)
 * cli: `python -m watchlist add the matrix`
-* (we take the movie name, we search it using api and return the results)
+* (we take the movie title, we search it using api and return the results)
 * terminal: if no movies found, print "no movies found" and quit.
-* terminal: print a list(a row each) of the movies results with a header. each row will contain movie's index in list, name, year.
+* terminal: print a list(a row each) of the movies results with a header. each row will contain movie's index in list, title, year.
 Example:
 	```
-		 	Name 					Year
+		 	title 					Year
 	1 		The Matrix 				1999
 	2 		The Matrix Reloaded 	2002
 	3 		The Matrix Revolution 	2005